 I had never heard of the Halifax Explosion before visiting Canada Halifax.
 It is a rather shocking story but so interesting.
-I highly recommend spending some time at this fascinating – and quite photogenic! – Halifax museum.
+I highly recommend spending some time at this fascinating – and quite photogenic – Halifax museum.

-2. What to do in Halifax – Walk the waterfront
+2. Walk the Halifax waterfront

 The Halifax waterfront runs for 10 blocks from pier 21 at Halifax seaport to casino nova scotia.
 There are loads of things to do and see along the waterfront in Halifax.

-Great restaurants, sculptures, hammocks, bike and segway hire, lots of shops and lots of photo opportunities!
-The waterfront is one of the top things to see in Halifax
+Great restaurants, sculptures, hammocks, bike and segway hire, lots of shops and lots of photo opportunities.
+The waterfront is one of the top things to see in Halifax.

 ⇒ If you’re planning a trip to lovely Nova Scotia check out my Nova Scotia Itinerary – 6 Days

-As the Halifax boardwalk is one of the longest downtown boardwalks in the world I think you could both walk AND take another form of transport to explore its full distance!
-Take a tour of Halifax City on a Segway or explore Halifax on a Segway at your own pace.
+As the Halifax boardwalk is one of the longest downtown boardwalks in the world I think you could both walk AND take another form of transport to explore its full distance, Take a tour of Halifax City on a Segway or explore Halifax on a Segway at your own pace.

 Check out I Heart Bicycles on the Waterfront for bike hire.

-4. What to do in Halifax Nova Scotia – Get on a Kayak
+4. Get on a Kayak

 Another great way to see Halifax from the water is to hire a kayak.
 Kayak Halifax offers Halifax Harbour trips and trips to the nearby islands.

 For something really special, Kayak Halifax offers a Glamping and Culinary adventure on Georges Island which includes a private tour, gourmet meal, local wine and a sunset bonfire with a great view.
-One of the top things to do Halifax has on offer!
+One of the top things to do Halifax has on offer.

-5. Halifax Things to do – Go to Halifax Seaport Farmers Market
+5. Halifax Seaport Farmers Market

-I loved visiting Farmers Markets!
+I loved visiting Farmers Markets.
 There are usually opportunities to try lots of delicious and interesting things and they do tend to be very photogenic.
 Importantly, they are brilliant when traveling to get a real local view of the area you are visiting.

 Most Farmers Markets have a requirement that any stallholders must have businesses within a certain number of kilometers of the market itself.
 This guarantees a genuinely local experience and the fabulous Halifax Farmers Market was no exception.

-6. Places to visit in Halifax – Take the Harbour Hopper
+6. Take the Harbour Hopper Tour